ChocolateFr/pcmanager/readme.md

 If you want to contribute to PCMNG, follow these steps:

 1. Clone the GitHub repository: `git clone https://github.com/erillia/pcmng.git`
-2. Install the required dependencies: `npm install`
+2. Install the required dependencies: `pip install -r requirements.txt`
 3. Make your changes to the code.
-4. Test your changes: `npm test`
-5. Submit a pull request to the repository.
+4. Submit a pull request to the repository.

 License
 -------